 Suppliers can often get drawn into working without a contract or ‘at risk’ as it is sometimes called.
 But what if no contract ever gets agreed?
 Can the supplier get paid anyway?
 If so, how much?
 This webinar looks at some recent case-law which illustrates that getting paid for work performed without a contract is by no means guaranteed.Read more

 I am enjoying my YouTube channel and slowly starting to get stuff uploaded.
 I just uploaded a brief webinar on the subject of Soteria (CISGIL) v IBM and you can find it on YouTube here.

 “Stephens on Contractual Indemnities” is now available: published in 2021 by Law Brief Publishing and available on Amazon it is already getting a good deal of attention.
 There is nothing on the market which explains to lawyers in such a clear way exactly what an indemnity is (and is not) and this book is the first to set out the practice points for those drafting or litigating them.
 You can get the training course here.

-I now provide all my services remotely: I am trained in Zoom (my preferred platform) and am happy to have “meetings” that way, or I can provide webinar versions of all my training courses and also have experience in conducting remote mediations, so there is no interruption to service.
+I now provide all my services remotely: I am trained in Zoom (my preferred platform) and am happy to have “meetings” that way or using other platforms, or I can provide webinar versions of all my training courses and also have considerable experience in conducting remote mediations, so there is no interruption to service.
 In fact, a good thing just got better!

 While a “boutique”, LORS counts among its clients some of the largest companies in the world as well as a wide range of SME’s all of whom value our specialist advice across a range of IT Law areas.
 We also link to other professionals, so can provide a complete service even for large or complex transactions.
 You can find out more about it here.